scrabbletank/farhome-rules/monstroustreasure.md

 #### Stamp of Beast Steed
 *Wondrous Item*

 Transform a beast into a loyal steed.
-Can only be used on a non-intelligent, medium or smaller beast you can touch.
+Can only be used on a non-intelligent, small or smaller beast you can touch.
 A hostile creature makes a willpower save vs 2 superior die, taking no effect on success.
 Once used the token bursts into a handful of dry leaves.

 The target beast transforms into a giant version of the animal, growing to the size of an average horse.
 The creature is charmed by you for the next 24 hours and can be used as a mount.
 They have 3 wounds and a move/sprint speed of 5/5.
 The gain +1 Strength, but their other stats are identical to their normal forms.